madole/ComplexityCounter/README.md

 A tool to crudely calculate code complexity per file.

 ## Assumptions
-I'm calculating complexity here assuming code features which result in code branches increase complexity by one point.
+I'm calculating complexity assuming code features which result in code branches increase complexity by one point.

 Features:
 -  if statements